asanabrial/.net-api-hexagonal-skeleton/README.md

 ## 🔧 Technical Excellence

 ### 🏛️ Architecture Patterns

+> These patterns are widely adopted by large-scale applications and enterprise software companies to handle complexity, maintainability, and team scalability.

 | Pattern                    | Implementation                   | Business Value                                |
 | -------------------------- | -------------------------------- | --------------------------------------------- |